top of page

 If CMCD would carry out these suggestions.
 It would greatly reduce the mosquito population in Collier County while protecting the health of the human population.
 He rejects what he calls extermination practices as temporary and impractical.

-Spraying insecticide or larvicide kills some adult mosquitoes or larva, but it also kills just about every other kind of insect including water born insects spiders and dragonflies.
+Spraying insecticide or larvicide kills some adult mosquitoes or larva, but it also kills just about every other kind of insect including water born insects, spiders and dragonflies.
 The pesticides are also detrimental to mosquito eating birds and bats.

 After spraying, more mosquitoes will emerge in a few days from mosquito breeding habitats like pools, containers and bromeliad plants holding water.
+Mosquitoes seldom travel more than 100 yards from where they originate.

 The Collier Mosquito Control District (CMCD) must immediately stop all arial, truck and backpack spraying of insecticides, larvicides or any other pesticides of any kind anywhere in Collier County.